Fordham, Bronx: Land use and terrain

 Fordham is dominated by 5- and 6-story apartment buildings, often set flush to the sidewalk.
 Many of the apartments on the Grand Concourse are taller.

 The New York Botanical Garden and the Wildlife Conservation Society's Bronx Zoo, both inside Bronx Park, collectively occupy dozens of acres of land within the neighborhood.

 Fordham University maintains its historic original campus on much of the former Rose Hill Manor in the center of the neighborhood.
 It is one of the largest "green" campuses in New York City, and its traditional collegiate gothic architecture often serves as a backdrop for television and film productions.

 The Fordham Road Business Improvement District operates on the northern border of the neighborhood.
 This retail district is the longest in the Bronx.

 Fordham is split into two community districts: Community District 5 south of Fordham Road and Community District 7 north of Fordham Road.
-The entirety of Community District 5, which comprises southern Fordham South, had 136,151 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 79.9 years.
+Community District 5, which comprises southern Fordham South, had 136,151 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 79.9 years.
 Community District 7, which comprises Fordham South and Bedford Park, had 148,163 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 79.4 years.
 Both figures are lower than the median life expectancy of 81.2 for all New York City neighborhoods.